 Dental Erosion: Professional vs. Amateur Swimmers

-An important distinction exists between professional and amateur swimmers.
-Competitive swimmers, who spend more hours training in the water, show a higher incidence of dental trauma and discoloration compared to non-competitive swimmers.
-This may be due to the chemicals used to disinfect pool water and the prolonged exposure of teeth surfaces to water.
-Generally, more than six hours of training per week increases the risk of dental staining.
+A further important distinction is between professional and amateur swimmers: competitive swimmers — those training for longer hours in the water — have shown a higher incidence of dental trauma and staining compared to non-competitive swimmers.
+This may be attributed to the chemical substances used to disinfect pool water and the time spent in swimming pools: physical exertion becomes sufficiently vigorous to allow contact between the water and dental surfaces.
+As a general rule, more than 6 hours of training per week are required to increase the risk of dental staining.

 Some studies report cases where inconsistent pool pH control caused dental erosion – even severe cases within just two weeks.
 If this exposure is combined with the consumption of sports drinks, the risk of developing erosive lesions increases, although this remains debated in the literature.